 Decisions about admission are normally made by March 15, for applications received

 by January 15.

-Please refer to the Graduate School's bursar WebPage for more information.
+For tuition, cost and funding, please refer to the Graduate School's WebPage for more information.

 There is no financial support for MA students.

 Qualified applicants may be offered two general types of financial support:

 - Assistantships, which can be for either teaching, administrative or research purposes, and which are available only to full time students;